By T.R. Witcher

 Finally, the bridge would feature train tracks and an elevated pedestrian promenade.
 Roebling’s dream, as McCullough described it, was to create a “grand harmony of opposite forces — the steel of the cables in tension, the granite of the towers in compression.”

 But Roebling did not plan a utilitarian structure.

-According to a 1985 Historic American Engineering Record/National Park Service schematic (HAER NY-18, sheet 1) on the bridge, delineated by Paul Berry (above), the Brooklyn Bridge resembled nothing so much as a Gothic cathedral, owing to: “the resemblance to leaded window tracery produced by the intersecting cables, the appearance of a tapering spire created by the inclines coursed of beveled stones, the impression of a double doorway given by the high lancet arches over the roadway, (and) the effect of a church facade made by the projecting front buttresses.”
+According to a 1985 Historic American Engineering Record/National Park Service schematic (HAER NY-18, sheet 1) on the bridge, delineated by Paul Berry (below), the Brooklyn Bridge resembled nothing so much as a Gothic cathedral, owing to: “the resemblance to leaded window tracery produced by the intersecting cables, the appearance of a tapering spire created by the inclines coursed of beveled stones, the impression of a double doorway given by the high lancet arches over the roadway, (and) the effect of a church facade made by the projecting front buttresses.”

 And Roebling did not lack for confidence.
 “The completed work,” he bragged, according to McCullough, “when constructed in accordance with my designs, will not only be the greatest bridge in existence, but it will be the greatest engineering work of the continent, and of the age.

 “Its most conspicuous features, the great towers, will serve as landmarks to the adjoining cities, and they will be entitled to be ranked as national monuments.
 As a great work of art, and as a successful specimen of advanced bridge engineering, this structure will forever testify to the energy, enterprise and wealth of that community which shall secure its erection.”